oasci/pitt-biosc1540-2025s/content/lectures/demo/index.md

 1. Insights and limitations of pairwise sequence alignment.
 2. Speed and capabilities of BLAST.
 3. Seed-and-extend algorithm.
-4. Statistical significance of BLAST alignments
+4. Seeding the lookup table.

 ## Presentation